Wolverine971/9takes/src/blog/people/politicians/Pete-Buttigieg.md

 ---
-title: 'Pete Buttigieg An Enneagram Type 3'
+title: "Pete Buttigieg: The Achiever's Political Ascent - An Enneagram Type 3 Analysis"
 description: 'Why Pete Buttigieg appears to be a type 3'
 author: 'DJ Wayne'
 date: '2024-07-12'